 We got ramen, which was actually the cheapest meal we experienced in New York (where everything is crazy expensive).

 Williamsburg is one of the most eclectic and artistic neighborhoods of NYC and..
 I’M OBSESSED WITH IT.
-Full of vintage shops (VERY EXPENSIVE vintage shops!), cool restaurants and PLENTY OF HIPSTERS, Williamsburg is without doubt THE must-see.
+Full of vintage shops (VERY EXPENSIVE vintage shops!), cool restaurants, and PLENTY OF HIPSTERS, Williamsburg is, without doubt, THE must-see.

 It took us such a long time to find the right location, but we made it to the famous Brooklyn Flea Market!
 There was food from all parts of the world.
-Elisa got a delicious French baguette full of Raclette cheese, but you could find all kind of strange specialties in here.
+Elisa got a delicious French baguette full of Raclette cheese, but you could find all kinds of strange specialties here.

 Address: Smorgasburg – State of New York- East River State Park – 90 Kent Ave, Brooklyn, NY 11211, USA (Locations are different in winter and summer!
 Be mindful!
-We visited in April ON A SATURDAY and it happened to be here)
+We visited in April ON A SATURDAY and it happened to be there)

 There are two locations where the amazing Artists & Fleas Market takes place: Williamsburg and Chelsea (see #8).
 I appreciated The Williamsburg location way more, it was bigger and with more diverse products.
 The atmosphere was very chill, the place visually stimulating, but be mindful: this is high-end vintage, very well selected and so pretty PRICEY.

-6. Take a stroll in Central Park
+6. Take a Stroll in Central Park

-It’s a classic, and it’s worth it.
+It’s classic, and it’s worth it.

 Luckily we happened to visit in April so cherry trees were blossoming: everything was just VERY PINK and beautiful.
 My favorite points of interest were Strawberry Fields (the memorial erected by Yoko Ono after John Lennon got murdered in 1980 across the street, outside the Dakota Building) and the gorgeous Bethesda Terrace.

-7. Pay homage at 9/11 Memorial
+7. Pay Homage at The 9/11 Memorial